 On Cloud X

-On is a brand that most of us would associate with running, that's why the Cloud X is such a surprising addition to the massive range of shoes the company now has available.
+On is best known for its running shoes, which is why the Cloud X is such a surprising addition to the company's ever-growing range of shoes.

 The technology that sits within the Cloud X is identical to the other models that fall under the iconic On umbrella.
 Although it is still classed as a running shoe, we've found its real strength lies in general training, covering everything from gym workouts to HIIT, CrossFit and shorter runs.

-The other thing we really like about On shoes is that they're generally really comfortable as soon as you take them out of the box – we've found ourselves putting on the Cloud X for the gym in the morning and leaving it on all day.
+The other thing we really like about On shoes is that they're generally really comfortable as soon as you take them out of the box – we've found ourselves putting on the Cloud X for the gym in the morning and leaving them on all day.

 inov-8 F-LITE 235 V3